DVDAGames/js-die-roller/README.md

 Simple, intuitive die rolling in a JavaScript Class with better random seeding.

+**NOTE**: Roller is currently in a Beta state and should be used with that in mind.
+Please file an [Issue](https://github.com/DVDAGames/js-die-roller/issues) for any bugs you discover.

 ## Why another die rolling implementation?

 I found a lot of other die rolling libraries lacking in features and unable to